yuhueng/NLP-Project/README.md

 # Developing a Culturally Grounded Singlish-Adapted Conversational Simulator for Persona-Driven Interactions in Singapore

 A minimalist chat interface for a fine-tuned Singlish conversational AI.
 This system is built with a React (Vite) frontend and a FastAPI backend serving a trained model with LoRA adapters.
+(Demo) [https://yh-singlish-chatbot.vercel.app/]

 ## Authors